Unofficial-BlossomCraft-Wikis/BCUW-V3/README.md

 | `npm run lunaria:build` | Build your i18n production site to `./dist/lunaria` |
 | `npm run lunaria:preview` | Preview your i18n build locally, before deploying |
 | `npm run collect-stats` | Collect stats from GitHub and update `./data/contributors.json` |

+To test the Stat Collection you must have a GitHub API token as the `GITHUB_TOKEN` environment variable.